HeadspaceMeditation/beyonce/README.md

 Now you can write partition-aware, type safe queries with abandon:

+#### Create a DynamoDBService and import the generated models, partition keys and sort keys

 ```TypeScript
 import { DynamoDBService } from "@ginger.io/beyonce"
 import { DynamoDB } from "aws-sdk"